microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0/New-MgBookingBusinessCustomQuestion.md

 # New-MgBookingBusinessCustomQuestion

 ## SYNOPSIS
-Create a new bookingCustomQuestion object.
+Create new navigation property to customQuestions for solutions

 ## SYNTAX